maximilien/knfun/README.md

 	* _in_: count (max number of tweets)
 	* _out_: HTML page displaying summary

-Of course, both the *TwitterFn* and *WatsonFn* require credentials to execute.
-This means that the keys for both the *TwitterFn* and *WatsonFn* are also required as input, however, to simplify the discussion, they are somtimes ommited in diagram and some other places.
+Both the *TwitterFn* and *WatsonFn* require credentials to execute.
+This means that the keys for both the *TwitterFn* and *WatsonFn* are also required as input, however, to simplify the discussion, they are sometimes ommited in diagrams and some other places.

 Table of Contents
 =================